tejasajja/Homophobia_Transphobia_Detection_on_social_media-comments/README.md

 Data folder consited of datasets used for the experiments Balanced-Balanaced dataset translated cotains all the translated versions of the datasets.
+To run the expriments:Open the notebook in colab and upload required dataset from the datafolder as per the experiment.

+The translation and agumentation is done using the files in Utilities folder.